America's Health Rankings, United Health Foundation Logo

 • Institutional management.

 To improve an mPINC score, a hospital should seek to improve its practices in the seven dimensions of care: caring, compassion, spirituality, community outreach, providing comfort, crisis intervention and going the extra mile.
-Improvement in any of those dimensions will likely increase the overall mPINC score, and each dimension of care has several areas of potential improvement.
+Improvement in any of these dimensions will likely increase the overall mPINC score, and each dimension of care has several areas of potential improvement.

 Since the establishment of the mPINC survey, researchers have observed nationwide improvements in many of the maternity care policies and practices measured, though such changes cannot be directly attributed to the survey itself.
 The mPINC survey has brought hospitals and birth facilities together to improve their standard of care.

-• Increasing the proportion of infants who are exclusively breastfed through 6 months of age.
+Healthy People 2030 has objectives to increase the proportion of infants who are exclusively breastfed through 6 months of age and to increase the proportion of infants who are breastfed at 1 year.

 Edwards, Roger A., and Barbara L. Philipp.
-“Using Maternity Practices in Infant Nutrition and Care (MPINC) Survey Results as a Catalyst for Change.”
+“Using Maternity Practices in Infant Nutrition and Care (mPINC) Survey Results as a Catalyst for Change.”
 Journal of Human Lactation 26, no. 4 (November 2010): 399–404. https://doi.org/10.1177/0890334410371212.

 Hudacek, Sharon S. “Dimensions of Caring: A Qualitative Analysis of Nurses’ Stories.”
 Journal of Nursing Education 47, no. 3 (March 2008): 124–29. https://doi.org/10.3928/01484834-20080301-04.